-For incoming PhD students accepted by the Graduate School of Business or the Economics Department:
+For incoming PhD students accepted by Columbia Business School or the Department of Economics:

 - The candidate’s essay or letter of motivation submitted with application to the PhD program should include a description of the candidate’s interest and experience in Japan studies

-For current PhD students in the Graduate School of Business and the Economics Department:
+For current PhD students in Columbia Business School or the Department of Economics: